rubenschuckit/personal-website-11ty/posts/webworkers.md

 </div>

  **Careful, don't  input a number higher than 30-40 at first!**
  The above demo simply calculates the *n*th Fibonacci number recursively by calculating subvalues over and over again.
-It's an exponential algorithm, and it keeps the main JS thread busy enough to demonstrate what happens when its blocked.
+It's an exponential algorithm, and it keeps the main JS thread busy enough to demonstrate what happens when it's blocked.

 For example, when I input 40 on my computer, the square stops animating.
 This is because the main JS thread is also responsible for painting the UI.
 When it's busy calculating the *n*th Fibonacci number, the event queue grows and nothing is pulled off of it.
 I animated the square to make this more obvious, but there is another subtle problem.
 The button that you press stays in the depressed state because it too cannot be repainted as unpressed.